telerik/document-processing-docs/libraries/radspreadprocessing/sdk-examples.md

 	-  Check if all used fonts in a Workbook are registered in the FontsRepository before exporting to PDF.
 	-  Register the missing fonts using the WCF service from RegisterAndExportPdfFonts.Web project.
 	-  Export the Workbook to PDF after all fonts are registered.

->You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.
-The SDK Samples Browser application is available for download from [this link](http://demos.telerik.com/xaml-sdkbrowser/).